capn-damo/GURM/README.md

 5. **Error Handling**

+      Filepath errors in `gurm.py` or `gurm.ini` will be displayed in an error dialog.

       `gurm.py` must be executable: `chmod +x gurm.py`

       If GURM does not copy anything, but everything else seems to work fine, check if you have the needed